dehesa/package-conbini/README.md

     This operator also provides a `try` variant accepting a result (instead of a value).

--   `sequentialMap` transform elements received from upstream (as `asyncMap`) with the twist that it allows you to call multiple times the `promise` callback; effectively transforming one value into many results.
+-   `sequentialMap(_:)` transform elements received from upstream (as `asyncMap`) with the twist that it allows you to call multiple times the `promise` callback; effectively transforming one value into many results.

     ```swift
     let publisher = [1, 2].publisher.sequentialMap { (value, promise) in